 Case manager recruitment

-The PSW has recruited a number of case managers and exam support specialists in December 2020 and January 2021, and therefore we do not currently have any vacancies.
+A number of case managers and exam support specialists were recruited during December 2020 and January 2021.
+Therefore, there are currently no vacancies.